Should I File Electronically or by Mail?

 Even though e-filing is encouraged, there are times when mailing a return is reasonable or required:

-💡 Pro Tip: If you do mail your return, consider using certified mail with tracking so you have proof it was sent on time.
+Note: If you mail your return, using certified mail with tracking gives you proof it was sent on time.

 - •You truly prefer paper and pen.